vikingdata/articles/databases/mysql/MySQL_variables.md

 *  query_cache_size  : Nobody uses this.
 Cache in redis or other caching before MySQL is hit.
 *  tmp_table_size, max_heap_table_size, and temptable_max_mmap   : For tables that are created im memory, if you analyze the slow log and you see a lot of temporary tables made and hitting disk, you may want to increase this.
 You can use Analyze Explain on slow queries to see if they mention "using filesort ; using temporary tables".
 Filesort just means a table was made for sorting, but it might not have hit disk.
 Using temporary tables also means a temporary table was created but it might not have hit disk/.
+* Buffers
+   * sort_bffer
+   * ead_bufeer_size
+   * read_rnd_buffer_size
+   * join_buffer_size
+* max_allowed_packet
+* long_query_time : Time query needs to execute before saved to slow logs.
+If your server experiences bad performance and it doesn't show any slow queries, you may want to lower this variable to capture queries that are the slowest.

 * * *
 <a name=c>Client settings</a>